What Are Postage Meters?

 You can install a simple software update to increase the processing speeds of machines in the PostBase series up to 65 letters per minute.

-For larger businesses, FP offers its CentorMail system.
+For larger businesses, FP offers the PostBase ONE system.
 It’s also the only postage meter to sort mail vertically like the USPS, which makes processing even faster.

 Data-Pac Postage Meters

 Data-Pac is the youngest postage meter supplier on the market, and the first to be approved by the USPS in 25 years.
 They specialize in high-tech, high-volume hardware and software solutions.